django-cms/django-cms/docs/topics/permissions.rst

 the access to structure mode; this allows to define different level of permissions on the same content.

-This permission also applies to ``PlaceholderField``s defined on models.
+This permission also applies to ``PlaceholderField`` defined on models.

 ****************
 File Permissions